gobravedave/C4-Plantuml-Helper/discovery.md

 Structurizr focus is on C1 to C3.. ie Context-Container-Component.
 The `code` level diagrams however appears to be handed off to code based IDEs.

-Pricing starts at $5 per month for cloud hosted workspaces.

 Models can be published to [confluence]( https://structurizr.com/help/atlassian-confluence) via HTML iframe macro or the [structurizr macro](https://marketplace.atlassian.com/vendors/1213399).
 Alternatively it is possible to export models in PlantUML, C4-PlantUML and Mermaid formats.